adam-sandor/rune/README.md

 # ᛤ Rune Framework for Rego ᛤ

 An opinionated framework designed to help build maintainable and well-structured Rego code.
-It enforces best practices and provides some nice services to the user who follows them.
+It acts as the entry point to all your rules and provides the following features:
+* Translating rule results into well-structured output
+* Output contains explanation of how it was calculated
+* Mechanism for mixing allow and deny rules using strategies
+* Grouping rules into rule sets that can be combined for a top-level result

 ## What are these opinions / best practices?